yinchia0518/CS677-Assignments/README.md

 # CS677-Assignments
-# Assignment 1 : Intro and practice Numpy/Pandas syntax
+- Assignment 1 : Description data analysis
+  What does your data look like?
+Need to reshape?
+Merge?
+Slice?
+Aggregate?  sorting, slicing, aggregation etc.
-# Assignemnt 2
+- Assignemnt 2